Pick Up and Play Golf – Mario Golf N64 Review

 It may seem that six courses is a rather small amount, but when you take into consideration the bevy of playable modes, the challenging tournaments to participate in, the unlockable characters and courses, and the multiplayer component, you’ll see that there’s a lot of life in this game.
 Sadly, a number of unlockable characters were left out from this Virtual Console port.
 Back in 1999, gamers could link their Game Boy Color version of Mario Golf to the Nintendo 64 version and add four characters to their roster.
 These characters aren’t included here, and there’s no way to unlock them, leaving four empty spaces on your roster of selectable golfers.

-Mario Golf N64 Overall Score
+Mario Golf N64 Overall Score (4 out of 5)

 To this day, Mario Golf remains a playable Nintendo 64 title that’s easy to get into and fun to master.
 It’s not as complex as some other golf sims out there, but it does require practice and patience to become a pro.
 It’s a shame that there are some unlockable characters missing, but that doesn’t take away from the fact that this game will keep you hooked for a long time.
 And while the game’s visuals look dated, this title has proven to be a timeless game of golf.